GabrielePintus/Siemens-LOGO-API/Unlocking "LOGO!AccessTool" Excel Add-in.md

 In order to bypass the protection we need to substitute the string "DPB" with "DPX" in the "vbaProject.bin" file. with a text editor (nano in our case).\
 ![screen1](https://user-images.githubusercontent.com/43523843/160244270-32ed0204-2e91-4539-8c45-f8a35d9da973.gif)\
 Then compress (zip) all the file to build a new Add-in file we are going to call "LOGO!AccessTool_unlocked.xlam".
-Double click on this one and Excel will open.
+Double click on this one and Excel will open, then open again the VBA Editor and double click on the Add-in.
+## Note
+This process worked for me on Windows 11 but not on Windows 10.